PrathamJadhav03/Iris-Flower-Classification/README.md

 * `pandas`: for data manipulation and analysis
 * `sklearn`: for machine learning algorithms, evaluation metrics, and preprocessing
 * `matplotlib`: for data visualization

-The code is organized in a Jupyter Notebook and can be found in the iris-flower-classification.ipynb file.
+The code is organized in a Jupyter Notebook and can be found in the Iris_Flower_Classification.ipynb file.

 # Results
 After loading and preprocessing the Iris dataset, I split it into training and testing sets.
 I then trained a Random Forest Classifier model on the training data and evaluated its performance on the test set.